Longtime R.B.'s Seafood Restaurant closes in Mount Pleasant, property sold for $7 million

-When the coronavirus pandemic lifts, an iconic seafood restaurant in Mount Pleasant will not be among businesses that return.
+A longtime seafood restaurant in Mount Pleasant will not be among the food-and-beverage businesses that return when the coronavirus pandemic lifts.

-Longtime Shem Creek seafood restaurant R.B.'s has permanently closed, and an Atlanta company bought the site for $7 million, according to real estate firm Charleston Commercial, which brokered the deal.
+Shem Creek staple R.B.'s has permanently closed, and a Georgia-based company has purchased the 1.12-acre site, including its parking lot, for $7 million, according to the real estate firm Charleston Commercial, which brokered the deal.
+The sale was recorded with Charleston County on Wednesday.

-New owner Geyer Capital Management LLC plans to renovate the 41-year-old restaurant site and reopen with an undisclosed new tenant.
+The new owner is Geyer Capital Management's GCM RB LLC, which plans to renovate the restaurant site and reopen with an undisclosed new tenant.

+The buyer is an affiliate of Geyer Morris Co., a privately held Atlanta-based commercial real estate development firm with offices in Charleston, Dallas and Raleigh, N.C.

+A Geyer representative did not immediately respond Wednesday for further comment, but Chris Kendrick of Charleston Commercial said the building will remain a restaurant under a new brand.

-R.B.'s, owned by Ronnie Boals of Mount Pleasant, started in 1979 in an old fish shed on Shem Creek.
+R.B.'s, the initials of founder Ronnie Boals, had been closed because of the virus outbreak.
+The restaurant was started in 1979 in an old fish shed with 35 seats on the creek-front, at the end of Church Street.

-In 2002, fire destroyed the original restaurant.
-Boals rebuilt and reopened the next year, becoming a staple for locals and tourists alike looking for waterfront dining.
+In 2002, a fire destroyed the original structure.
+Boals rebuilt and reopened the next year.

 Boals, who is retiring after encountering some health issues and not being as active as he could be in the daily restaurant operations, called leaving the business "bittersweet" but he's ready to travel with his wife and do some volunteer work.

-"It's been a great business," Boals said.
+"It's been a great business," he said.
 "We had a lot of dedicated repeat customers.
 I'm going to miss seeing them come in and out."

 At one point, Boals owned six restaurants in Mount Pleasant, downtown Charleston, North Charleston and on Johns Island.
 About 10 years ago, he got out of all of his other business ventures to focus on R.B.'s.